fbessou/Tabouret/Sofa/README.md

 ```java
 GamePadInformation info = new GamePadInformation(getContext());
 ```
 *Note: The object GamePadInformation contains the name of the game-pad.
-It can be changed by calling `setNickName()`, the new name will be automatically saved in a shared preferences file and it will be automatically recovered the next time the constructor will be invocated.*
+It can be changed by calling `setNickname()`, the new name will be automatically saved in a shared preferences file and it will be automatically recovered the next time the constructor will be invocated.*
 ##### Instatiate a GamePadIOHelper object in the `onCreate()` of the main activity:
 ```java